 Postcards from Corfu, Greece

 Greece has been on my list to visit for aaaages!
-I always thought I’d need to go for a big chunk of team and travel around, I was searching online for things to do in Greece, which are the best islands or cities to visit and I really got myself excited!
+I always thought I’d need to go for a big chunk of time and travel around, I was searching online for things to do in Greece, which are the best islands or cities to visit and I really got myself excited!
 I saw so many tours available, Athens tours really caught my eye, especially being the capital of Greece!
 However when Erica proposed a trip to Corfu, I jumped at the idea!

 I’ve never really done a ‘package’ holiday before so this was a trip of firsts – two new countries and a whole new experience of all inclusive.